 - 227 g tub of clotted cream

-- 1 tbsp cocoa powder sifted
+- 35 g cocoa powder to coat, sifted

 - Melt the chocolates together in a bowl over a pan of simmering water (bain-marie) or in the microwave.

 - Mix the tub of clotted cream into the chocolate mix and chill in the fridge for at least 4 hours, or even over night.

 - Once chilled, use a melon baller or small scoop to create truffle balls or shapes and roll each of them in the sifted cocoa powder until completely covered